NicolasManuelMiracco/California-Housing-KNN-Regression/README.md

 # California-Housing-KNN-Regression

-A Python script that implements k-nearest neighbors (KNN) regression to predict housing prices in California using the scikit-learn library.
+One-line description: A Python script that implements k-nearest neighbors (KNN) regression to predict housing prices in California using the scikit-learn library.

+Summary: This script utilizes the California housing dataset from scikit-learn, which includes features such as house age, number of rooms, and location details.
+The data is first scaled using StandardScaler to normalize feature scales, improving the performance of the KNN algorithm.
+The dataset is split into training and testing sets with an 80/20 ratio.
+The `knn_regression` function calculates the Euclidean distance between a test instance and all training instances, then selects the k-nearest neighbors to predict the housing price by averaging their values.
+This example uses k=3 to predict the price for a single test instance, demonstrating the simplicity and effectiveness of KNN for regression tasks.
+The script outputs the predicted price alongside the actual price for comparison, illustrating the practical application of machine learning techniques in real estate valuation.